keyboard_arrow_up

 swing check valve design

-Swing check valves have an unguided disc which moves into a fully open position when flow pressure is applied.
+Swing check valves use an unguided disc that moves into a fully open position when forward flow pressure is applied.

 lift check valve design

-Lift check valves have a guided piston that lifts when the flow enters the check valve.
+Lift check valves use a guided piston or disc that rises when inlet flow enters the valve body.

 tilting disk check valve design